stan-dev/posteriordb/README.md

-# A Posterior Database
+# A Posterior Database (PDB) for Bayesian Inference

-This repository contain data and models to produce posteriors for large-scale Bayesian empirical evaluations of approximate inference algorithms using different probabilistic programing languages.
+This repository contains data and models to produce posteriors for large-scale Bayesian empirical evaluations of approximate inference algorithms using different probabilistic programming languages.

+## Purpose of the PDB

+There are many purposes with the PDB

+1. A simple repository to access many models and dataset in a structured way from R (and Python)
+2. Store models and data in a structure that lends itself for testing inference algorithms on a large number of posteriors.
+3. A structure that makes it easy for students to access models and data for courses in Bayesian data analysis.
+4. A structure that is framework agnostic (although now stan is in focus) and can be used with many different probabilistic programming frameworks.

 ## Design choices (so far)